parshsee/discordbot-V2/README.md

 		- Quotes : This command will now be able to add, remove, list, and show specific quote.
 This combines quote and quotes commands
 		- Freestuff : This command will now be able to add, claim, list, and show specific game.
 This combines add, claim, and freestuff commands
 - Changes to be Considered
-	- Removing the delete command
 	- Removing the leaderboard command
+	- Adding command to create Discord Events
+	- Adding Discord thread support

 ### Technologies
 - Discord